IAN-QHAMAU/Unitvault/README.md

 # UnitVault 🛡️

-> *"Couldn't download.Ask the sender to resend."* The exact moment you realize your CAT/EXAM is in two hours, the WhatsApp group is buried under 400 unread messages and the person who sent the paper you have to dm them to get the paper.
+> *"Couldn't download.Ask the original sender to resend.."* The line that blocks you whether you're trying to start an assignment on a Tuesday night, verify lecture notes right after class, or review a past paper before a test.
 ---

 ### The Reality